Term of Award

 The study findings indicate that layered-stigma does affect several individual level factors predicting past STI testing history of respondents.
 Furthermore, this study found that health system factors do not predict past STI testing decisions nor predict their intentions to get tested.
 Focus group data confirmed that students’ STI testing decisions primarily rest with the individual.
 Therefore, it is imperative that new strategies to create a pro-testing community among college students are employed to reduce the stigmas associated with testing.

 Weaver, Mary A. G., "Assessing Socio-stigmatizing Factors Affecting College Students' STI Testing Decisions" (2014).
-Electronic Theses & Dissertations.
+Electronic Theses and Dissertations.
 1120.